Antiz96/antiz.fr/content/blog/the-archlinux-wsl-image-is-now-reproducible.md

 find "$BUILDDIR" -exec touch --no-dereference --date="@$SOURCE_DATE_EPOCH" {} +
 ```

-This avoids non-deterministic timestamps stored in the rootFS, such as:
+This avoids non-deterministic timestamps in the rootFS, such as:

 ```text
 │ ├── file list